ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 • Keeler acuity cards [Keeler acuity cards were used.]

-• Berkeley rudimentary vision test [Berkeley rudimentary vision test was used.
-Note that white field projection or black/white discrimination is not a measure of VA.]
+• Berkeley rudimentary vision test [Berkeley rudimentary vision test was used.]

 • Near reading card [A near card with segments of text that are read by the individual was used.]